Benoit3/RaspPowerHat/README.md

 # RaspPowerHat
-A raspberry hat to manage power from a var battery
+A raspberry hat to manage power from a car battery